Why do some books “work,” while others don’t? Why do readers ravenously consume one book, while they put down another and forget about it entirely?

 There’s a detective.
 A serial killer.
 Bodies are discovered.
 A ticking clock ramps up the tension.
 A speech is delivered in praise of the killer, elevating his menace.
 A false ending gives the viewer a misplaced sense of peace.
 And then, at the end, is the terrifying confrontation between detective and villain.

 Yet the story innovates in so many wells, primarily through the protagonist, Clarice Starling, and her foil, Dr. Hannibal Lector.
 To learn more how author Thomas Harris innovates so brilliantly, check out Coyne’s analysis in The Story Grid for yourself.

 Yes, The Silence of the Lambs is a fantastic novel.
 But innovation is hard.
 And with its substantial difficulty are two fatal temptations: to skip the requirements altogether, or to plagiarize.

-The first, ditching the Conventions and Obligatory Scenes, cannot ever be an option.
+The first, ditching the Conventions and Obligatory Moments, cannot ever be an option.
 Your reader matters too much.
 If you cheap out on her, she’ll never trust you with a story again.